 Ohio connection: Former Resident

 Historian Douglas Brinkley was born in Atlanta, Georgia, but raised in Perrysburg, Ohio.
 He completed his bachelor’s degree at The Ohio State University and received his doctorate in U.S. Diplomatic History from Georgetown University in 1989.
 Brinkley then spent a year at both the U.S. Naval Academy and Princeton University teaching history.
 While a professor at Hofstra University, Brinkley spearheaded the American Odyssey course, in which he took students on numerous cross-country treks where they visited historic sites and met seminal figures in politics and literature.
 His 1994 book The Majic Bus: An American Odyssey chronicled his first experience teaching this innovative on-the-road class which became the progenitor of C-SPAN’s Yellow School Bus.
 Brinkley is co-author (with Stephen Kennedy Smith) of JFK: A Vision for America (2017), which tells the story—in words and pictures—of President John F. Kennedy’s life and presidency, and depicts his compelling vision for America.
 Brinkley’s book, Rightful Heritage (2016), chronicles Franklin Delano Roosevelt’s passion and drive and analyzes the tension between business and nature with respect to our natural resources.
-Douglas Brinkley is the author/editor of more than 26 books, to include: American Heritage History of the United States (1998); Rosa Parks (2000); The World War II Memorial: A Grateful Nation Remembers (2004); The Reagan Diaries (2007) ed.; The Nixon Tapes: 1973 (2015), ed. with Luke A. Nichter.
-He currently serves as Professor of History and Fellow, James Baker, III Institute for Public Policy at Rice University, and is presidential historian for the Cable News Network (CNN).
+Douglas Brinkley is the author/editor of more than 26 books including: American Heritage History of the United States (1998); Rosa Parks (2000); The World War II Memorial: A Grateful Nation Remembers (2004); The Reagan Diaries (2007) ed.; The Nixon Tapes: 1973 (2015), ed. with Luke A. Nichter; and Rightful Heritage: Franklin D. Roosevelt and the Land of America (2016).